whostolemyhat/learning-projects/Readme.md

 - [ ] Read a line of text and write it out backwards using a recursive function.
 - [ ] Write a programme to swap the contents of 3 variables without using the temporary (or extra) variables.
 - [ ] Write a programme which reverses the numerals in an integer, that is 326 becomes 623, etc.
-- [ ] The programme will tell the user each time whether he guessed high or low.
-The user wins the game when the number guessed is same as randomly generated number.
 - [ ] Write a programme to simulate a simple calculator.
 It should accept two number from the user along with the required operation to be performed.
 Addition, Subtraction, Division and Multiplication are the basic operations that should be implemented.
 Feel free to implement the other operations
 - [ ] Determine how much money is in a piggy bank that contains several 50 pence coins, 25 pence coins, 20 pence coins, 10 pence coins and 5 pence coins.
 Use the following values to test your programme: five 50 pence coins, three 25 pence coins, two 20 pence coins, one 10 pence coin and fifteen 5 pence coins.
 - [ ] Create a simple palindrome checker programme.
 The programme should allow the user to enter a string and check whether the given string is a palindrome or not.
 Only digits and alphabets should be considered while checking for palindromes - any other characters are to be ignored.